 In order to assist stakeholders in these tasks, numerous model rules for NOCs, IFs, NADOs, major event organisers, NFs and NADOs in the RADOs had been developed, in order to provide assistance in the development of their own systems.
 WADA had also developed guidelines on how to work on certain topics on a daily basis.
 One very important element in the assistance programme was the development of the RADOs, and WADA had also proposed the development of an anti-doping organisation for IFs (IFADO).
 WADA was now trying to assist further in order to be able to report by the end of the following year, and was implementing a system to review and assess those stakeholders that were not yet Code-compliant.
 This included rule implementation and audits, in close cooperation with the regional offices and directed from Montreal.
-WADA was also assisting in quality assurance programmes in order to get anti-doping organisations involved in state-of-the-art programmes.
+WADA was also assisting in quality assurance programmes.
 He would report to the Foundation Board by the end of 2008.